JimmyDuong00/Azure-Sentinel-Threat-Map/README.md

 ### Create a https://ipgeolocation.io/ account
 Creat a free account and copy the API key the website generates.
 </br>
-Paste the website's API key into the PowerShell script and save the file to Desktop.
+Paste the website's API key into line 2 of the PowerShell script and save the file to Desktop.

 ## Creating a Workspace in Log Analytics Workspace
 We need to enable data connectors on the target VM in order to export the logs.